m-tolstrup/buzzy/README.md

 # buzzy

-Master project at Aalborg University.

-Main focus is to write an eBPF program generator, with the goal of being able to produce programs fast, and hopefully let some slip through eBPF verifiers.
-The project does this by utilizing a fuzz harness.
+This project was developed as a part of a master thesis at Aalborg University.
+The project focused on fuzzing eBPF technolgoies.
+For this, we targeted the PREVAIL verifier and uBPF virtual machine, in order to run a setup similar to a differential fuzzer, to find conformance issues between the two.
+The main bulk of code written for the project consisted of a eBPF program generator, and a parser to produce ELF files.

+We will make the project report available when we have defended the thesis.

 ## Project Structure

-The project has the following structure:
+The buzzy project has the following folder structure:

-- PREVAIL (Submodule) (Polynomial-Runtime eBPF Verifier using an Abstract Interpretation Layer)
+- **PREVAIL** (Submodule) (Polynomial-Runtime eBPF Verifier using an Abstract Interpretation Layer)
   - We use the PREVAIL verifier, to verify generated eBPF programs.
-- uBPF (Submodule) (User space eBPF verifier and JIT-compiler for C programs)
+- **uBPF** (Submodule) (User space eBPF verifier and JIT-compiler for C programs)
-  - Currently not used, but the intention is to use the user space JIT-compiler.
+  - We use the uBPF virtual machine to run the verified programs.
-- rbpf (Submodule) (Rust eBPF)
+- **rbpf** (Submodule) (Rust eBPF)
-  - As our generator is written in Rust, we use the eBPF structures provided by this Rust eBPF crate.
+  - We use the eBPF structures provided by this Rust eBPF crate to generate eBPF programs.
-- buzzy
+- **buzzy**
-  - Our fuzzing harness utilizing a generator and rBPF assembler.
+  - Our fuzzing harness utilizing a generator and ELF file parser.
+- **buzzy/faerie**
+  - Used to parse generated programs and produce ELF files.
+- **scripts**
+  - Scripts used for experiments for the report and quick bug/error overviews

+We used buzzy to target the PREVAIL verifier and uBPF virtual machine, but buzzy should be applicable to other eBPF technolgies, without much implementation overhead.
+In the future, PREVAIL and uBPF might be removed as submodules.

 All submodules were installed/compiled by following the README.md provided by the projects.